 A portion of ticket sales will directly benefit the Worcester Historical Museum.

 Please note that this is not a seated dinner with timed courses, but instead a walk-about event for each chef and pairing.
+Tickets will not be sold at the door.

 Fine Print: Last call 30-minutes prior to end of the event.
 No re-admission.
 Must bring printed or digital ticket for entry.
 Tickets are non-transferable and not refundable.
 21+ event, with valid ID required for admission.